varlardohaeris/emacs-archives/emacswiki/mouse3-readme.txt

 way to give you custom behavior for a second `mouse-3' click at the same spot.

-Vanilla Emacs hard-wires the behavior to kill or delete the region (depending on the value of `mouse-drag-copy-region').
-That action can be handy, but it is sometimes inappropriate (e.g., in a read-only buffer).
-In any case, it is only one possible action;
+Vanilla Emacs hard-wires the `mouse-3' behavior.
+For example, if you click it twice at the same spot then it kills or deletes the region (depending on the value of `mouse-drag-copy-region').

-there are often other actions on the selected text that you might want to take instead.
+The hard-wired action can be handy, but sometimes (e.g., deleting in a read-only buffer) it's inappropriate.
+In any case, it's only one possible action.
+There are often other actions that you might want to take instead, either regarding text selection or something else.

+The redefined `mouse-save-then-kill' command in `mouse3.el' uses function `mouse3-second-click-command' to handle a `mouse-3' click.

+By default, only a second click at the same spot does this.
+This lets you take advantage of both the usual Emacs `mouse-3' behavior of selecting or deleting text, and then, with a second click at the same spot, to get another behavior, typically to show a popup menu.

+I recommend this default behavior.
+But if you customize option `mouse3-menu-always-flag' to non-nil then every `mouse-3' click gives you only that other behavior (e.g. show a menu).
+In this case, you can't take advantage of `mouse-3' clicks to select, or extend/reduce/delete the selection.
+This includes the ability to extend/reduce by increments determined by multiple-click selection.

+If you're sure that you never want the usual `mouse-3' behavior (select, delete, or extend/reduce the region), then an alternative way to get the same behavior as setting option `mouse3-menu-always-flag' to non-nil is to bind `mouse-3' to command `mouse3-action-wo-save-then-kill':

+  (global-set-key [mouse-3] 'mouse3-action-wo-save-then-kill).

+But the option lets you leave the standard key binding (`mouse-save-then-kill') as is.
+Then you can easily change the behavior by changing the option value.
+Again, though, I don't recommend such behavior.

+If you're not used to the Emacs `mouse-3' behavior of extending/reducing/deleting the existing selection, take some time to read about it on the `Mouse Commands' page of the Emacs manual:
+`C-h r g Mouse Commands'.
+You might be surprised how useful it is.
+In particular:

+  If you originally specified the region using a double or triple `mouse-1', so that the region is defined to consist of entire words or lines, then adjusting the region with `mouse-3' also proceeds by entire words or lines.

+You can triple-click to select a line, then click `mouse-3' to add the `mouse-3'-clicked line and all intervening lines to the selection.
+Or if you click `mouse-3' within the existing selection of lines then the selection loses, instead of gains, lines.

+Library `mouse3.el' is specially designed to let you take advantage of this feature but _also_ be able to use `mouse-3' to show a context menu or perform some other action.
+Setting option `mouse3-menu-always-flag' to non-nil gives you the alternative action (e.g. show a menu), but it removes the Emacs `mouse-3' selection features.

-The redefined `mouse-save-then-kill' command in `mouse3.el' just uses function `mouse3-second-click-command' to handle a second click at the same spot.
-That function returns the command that `mouse-save-then-kill' invokes: either the command that is the value of variable `mouse3-save-then-kill-command' or, if that is nil the command that is the value of user option `mouse3-second-click-default-command'.
+Function `mouse3-second-click-command' returns the command that `mouse-save-then-kill' invokes: either the command that is the value of variable `mouse3-save-then-kill-command' or, if that is nil then the command that is the value of user option `mouse3-second-click-default-command'.

 Special contexts can bind variable `mouse3-save-then-kill-command'